NickV05/Shippmate-Docs/README.md

   "declaredValue": 170.00,
   "currency": "USD",
   "incoterms": "DDP", // DDU is available only for export from US, DDP is mandatory for all imports to the US and for all Bringer shipments
-  "carrier": "ups" // Specify carrier to use for duties calculation (ups or bringer) }
+  "carrier": "ups", // Specify carrier to use for duties calculation (ups or bringer) "documentsOnly": false
+}
 ```